 The existing Snake Lake (Gopher Hill) bridge was built in 1938 and was originally used as the Rock Creek bridge before being moved to its present location in the mid-70s after the Rock Creek bridge was replaced with the present concrete structure.

 Existing Bridge Information

-Snake Lake Bridge over Spanish Creek is a single-lane, clear span steel pony truss with high abutment walls comprised of precast concrete panels with tieback anchors and was constructed in 1969.
+Snake Lake Bridge over Spanish Creek is a single-lane, clear-span steel pony truss with high abutment walls comprised of precast concrete panels with tieback anchors and was constructed in 1969.

 Need for the Project

 The existing bridge was classified as structurally deficient by Caltrans as a result of their biannual inspection.
 The panels comprising the abutment wall were identified as having failed.
 The superstructure of the bridge was coded as being in a serious condition, indicating deterioration affecting primary structural components.
 The crossing is currently posted for a truck speed limit of 15 MPH.
-The bridge provides access to U.S. Forest Service and private lands east of the unincorporated community of Meadow Valley.
+The bridge provides access to the U.S. Forest Service and private lands east of the unincorporated community of Meadow Valley.
 The new bridge will enhance traffic safety and improve conditions in Spanish Creek by providing an increased flow area.

 Snake Lake Road Bridge, Looking Upstream Spanish Creek (3/2010 – MGE)

-As part of the project a temporary detour will be constructed to maintain access to lands north of Spanish Creek.
+As part of the project, a temporary detour will be constructed to maintain access to lands north of Spanish Creek.